-Yes, men's skin is different from woman's skin.
+Yes, generally speaking, men's skin is different from woman's skin.

-However, there are far more differences between our individual skin conditions, that vary even from season to season.
+We believe there are far more differences between our individual skin conditions that are beyond gender, and those individual conditions even vary from season to season.
 So lumping us all into the two camps of men or women is just silly.

-Gender schmender - the key for all of us is to find safe, effective products, that will contribute to healthy skin.
+Gender schmender - the key for all of us is to find safe, effective products, that will contribute to healthy, happy skin.